*Memo:

 'backslashreplace'

-. - You can see more error handlers.
+for decoding. - You can see more error handlers.

 - You can create your own error handler with codecs.register_error().